A stay at Getaway House is about slowing down, disconnecting, and appreciating the fine art of doing, well, nothing.

 Vagabondish is reader-supported.
 When you buy through links on our site, we may earn a small affiliate commission.
 Read our disclosure.

 I exhaled and everything went hazy.
 I pulled my head back to reveal a large picture window inches from my face.
 And a shrinking spot of condensation on the cold glass where the mark from my breath quickly faded.

 Oh, right: New Hampshire.
 A cabin in the woods.

-Such was the theme of our getaway at Getaway House.
-Our weekend here started with a mystery: we knew only that we were going to New Hampshire.
+Such was the theme of our getaway at Getaway House: The perpetual sense of feeling blissfully lost.
+Our weekend here started with a mystery.
+We knew only that we were going to New Hampshire.
 Somewhere in New Hampshire with the promise of escape from Instagram and Spotify and Facebook and the 24-hour cable news cycle.

 The open-concept layout is three-tiered.
 We entered into a small kitchen area that flows into a stepped, mixed-use space with chairs and bench seats for dining and relaxing.
 The kitchen offers everything you’d expect in a tiny house or a modest RV.
 There’s an electric cooktop, mini-fridge, and a sink with hot water, plus essentials like dishes, utensils, and cookware.

 Free s’mores are provided to get the party started!

 While most guests will want to bring their own food, basic cooking necessities like salt, pepper, and olive oil are provided.
 There’s even an a la carte “minibar-style” provisions drawer with snacks, oatmeal, bug spray, and the like for sale.
 Nothing costs more than $10.

 Adjacent to the kitchen is a tiny bathroom with a stainless-steel-wrapped shower stall and just enough floor space to do your business.
 A “spa bathroom” this is not, but we weren’t expecting that anyway.